Skip to content

 Follow the pink trail from Pottery Pier to Maryland, There are a couple of benches on the seashore which are great picnic spots.
 You will now see Poole to your right.

-After you leave Maryland take the green trail on the left, this will take you to the final viewpoint which is up a small slope through the trees.
+After you leave Maryland follow the blue trail on the left, this will take you to the final viewpoint which is up a small slope through the trees.
+This leads into Cambridge Woods mindful trail, look out for the signs and the star-gazing chairs.

-Keep on the green route until you reach the blue trail, this will take you back through the centre of the island.
+Keep following the blue trail, this will take you back through the centre of the island, keep a look out for red squirrels scampering through the trees.

 As you keep on the blue trail you will see glimpses of the lakes to your left, these lie within the Dorset Wildlife Trust reserve.
 If you have enough energy the reserve can be accessed further along this stretch.